 synchronised, whilst the observer would have flexibly mounted on a Scarff ring a Lewis gun.
 It would be No. 48 Squadron during December 1916 who received the first aircraft, they would then undergo

-three months training in Gloucestershire at Rendcomb before moving to La Bellevue in France on the 8th March 1917.
+three months training at RFC Rendcomb before moving to La Bellevue in France on the 8th March 1917.

 D.IIIs led by Manfred Von Richthofen of Jasta II.
 The resulting combat would lead to the 5th April being referred to as Bristol's 'Black Day' as four F.2As were shot down and one damaged heavily